SaxMachine/Lenovo-Y50-70-OpenCore/README.md

-  Data that you have to modify on Config.plist/Platforminfo/Generic with PlistEditorPro or other text editor.
+Data that you have to modify on Config.plist/Platforminfo/Generic with [PlistEditorPro](https://www.fatcatsoftware.com/plisteditpro/) or other plist editor.

   ![PliseditorPRO](https://raw.githubusercontent.com/SaxMachine/Lenovo-Y50-70-OpenCore/master/1.png)